-- the marriage, civil partnership, divorce, birth or adoption certificate - a copy of their mortgage loan offer - a letter from their employer confirming an increase in salary.
+- the marriage, civil partnership, divorce, birth or adoption certificate - a copy of their mortgage loan offer - a copy of their new rental agreement, and details of their previous rental amount (for example, their previous rental agreement or a bank statement showing the payments). - a letter from their employer confirming an increase in salary.